imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 **Recommendation**: In the short term, the gas cost of these OPCODEs should be increased as per the table above.
 But in our opinion the original estimation of the gas cost is correct and EVM implementation teams should investigate why the real gas cost is higher.
 This should be revisited in the future.

 #### Memory Copy, Store and Load OPCODEs
 Three OPCODEs copy data into memory: `CALLDATACOPY`, `CODECOPY` and `RETURNDATACOPY`.
-Our analysis shows that the real gas cost is consistently higher than the current gas cost.
+Our analysis shows that the measured gas cost is consistently higher than the current gas cost.
+Additionally the real-life cost of `CODECOPY` might be even higher as it depends on the context, which was outside of the scope of our measurements.

 Similarly, there are three memory-operations OPCODEs: `MLOAD`, `MSTORE` and `MSTORE8`.
 As above, the real gas cost is consistently higher than the current gas cost.